 So, I prayed.
 Usually, good positive prayer in the dark knocks me right out.

 Hours later, I was still awake.
 In the middle of the night, I got up quietly, since I was sharing a room with my daughter, and did all the bedtime rituals again.
-With the air turned down, I got back in bed and shut my eyes.
+With the air turned down to cool the room, I got back in bed and shut my eyes.
 Clearing my mind, I thought of all the good things in my life,

 and how scratchy the blanket felt.

 When at 7 am I was still wide awake, I stumbled into the shower and blasted my sleepy eyes with water.

 That afternoon, during the last session of the conference, our group found seats and stood for worship.
 The lights dimmed, words appeared on the screen, and we began to sing in unison with hundreds of women.
 I was so moved hearing their voices fill the auditorium.
 Tears streamed down my face.
 Then the lyrics of the next chorus appeared, and I burst out laughing.
 The song was about being awake.

 I turned to my daughter laughing and said, “I am awake!”
 “Wait, why am I still awake?”

 On the way home, my daughter turned to me and said, “I think God is trying to wake you up.”

 Over the next couple of days, I thought about what she said.
 In some ways, I had been in rest mode for a while.